-In some cases the symptoms appear during the time the medication is supposed to be active.
-They begin soon after a child takes a dose and last for a few hours.
-And they subside only as the medication wears off.
+In some cases, the symptoms appear during the time the medication is supposed to be active.
+They begin soon after the first dose and last for a few hours.
+And they decrease only as the medication wears off.

-When that happens, it may be a sign that the dose is too high and needs fine-tuning.
-It may also be a sign that the medicine isn’t right for that child.
+That may be a sign that the dose is too high and needs fine-tuning.
+It may also be a sign that the medicine isn’t right for that person.

 How to stop and prevent medication rebound

-When you see rebound symptoms repeatedly over a number of days, it’s a good idea to speak with your child’s doctor.
-The doctor may prescribe a “booster” to eliminate them.
+When rebound symptoms appear repeatedly over a number of days, it’s a good idea to speak with the doctor or prescriber.
+They may prescribe a “booster” to eliminate them.

-A “booster” is usually a small dose of an immediate-release version of the same stimulant medicine your child takes.
-Kids take it shortly before their regular medication is set to wear off (which is right before the rebound typically hits.)
+A booster is usually a small dose of the same medicine.
+But it’s a version of the drug that acts immediately and then wears off quickly.
+People take it shortly before their regular medication is set to wear off.

 Understood is not affiliated with any pharmaceutical company.